-What we know about mass shooting that killed five and injured 18 at LGBT+ club
+What we know about mass shooting that killed five and injured 25 at LGBT+ club

 “Colorado stands with our LGBT+ community and everyone impacted by this tragedy as we mourn,” he wrote.

-Club Q was scheduled to host an all-ages drag brunch in recognition of Transgender Day of Remembrance on Sunday.

-The club was set to host a “variety of gender identities and performance styles”.
+Club Q was scheduled to host an all-ages drag brunch in recognition of Transgender Day of Remembrance with a “variety of gender identities and performance styles” on Sunday.

-Club Q also planned a “Friendsgiving Dinner” to provide free meals to people of all ages.
+The club also planned a “Friendsgiving Dinner” to provide free meals to people of all ages.
+Club Q will remain closed until further notice.

 At least 300 transgender and gender non-conforming people in the US were killed within the last decade, according to a recent report from the Human Rights Campaign.
 Those deaths include 32 within 2022 alone.